MRX-IOS/LatencyQuality/README.md

 1. **Installation**: Clone the project repository from GitHub.

-2. **Configuration**: Customize the tool's settings according to your specific requirements, such as defining the test scenarios and thresholds for alerts.
+2. **Configuration**: Edit the configuration file located in the source code directory by specifying your desired path and variables.
+Customize the tool's settings according to your specific requirements, such as defining the test scenarios and thresholds for alerts.

-3. **Running the Tool**: Launch LatencyQuality and initiate the QoS measurements from the client side.
+3. **Running the Tool**: To run the tool and initiate QoS measurements from the client side, use one of the following commands in the terminal: python sourceCode/netpulse.py
+"""python sourceCode/netpulse_multy.py"""

 4. **Analysis and Reporting**: Explore the generated reports, graphs, and visualizations to gain insights into QoS performance and identify areas for improvement.